johannesmu/hello-electron/README.md

 # Hello
-A desktop app for chat, built for Electron as a test.
+A desktop chat app, built with Electron and Firebase as a test.